 December 22, 2021

-The subject of Architects from Suffolk is vast, so in this article, we are looking back into the history of Architects in Suffolk.
-To find out more about any of the people or buildings mentioned please click the links in the article (the blue words are links).
+To tackle this vast subject with enough respect and dedication, we are going back across the centuries to find the history and origins of Architects in Suffolk.
+To find out more about any of the people or buildings mentioned, please click the links in the article (the blue words are links).

-One of the earliest architects associated with Suffolk was Master James of St. George (Maître Jacques de Saint-Georges), who worked in the late 12th and early 13th centuries.
-He is best known for his work on Framlingham Castle, which is still (mostly) standing today.
+One of Suffolk’s first and greatest architects was Master James of St. George (Maître Jacques de Saint-Georges.
+From the late 12th and early 13th centuries, this man is responsible for a number of noteworthy and breathtaking buildings, but his best-known work is probably Framlingham Castle, which is still (mostly) standing today.

-The most famous historical architect associated with Suffolk is probably Sir John Soane, who was born in 1753 in Oxfordshire.
-Soane made his name as an architect throughout Britain and Ireland, but his career took off in earnest thanks to early commissions in Suffolk, for Saxlingham Rectory in 1784 and Shotesham Hall in 1785.
+While Master James gets the honor of seniority, the greatest architect associated with Suffolk is probably Sir John Soane.
+Born in 1753 in Oxfordshire, Soane made his name as an architect well-known throughout Britain and Ireland.
+However, it was early commissions in Suffolk that really made his career take off to new heights, such as the commissions for Saxlingham Rectory in 1784 and Shotesham Hall in 1785.

-In the 18th century, Suffolk saw a surge in new architectural ideas, with many architects making leaps forward in developing the ‘traditional’ timber frame construction style, incorporating new materials in innovative ways.
-This led to some beautiful and unique buildings being erected in the region, including the town hall in Ipswich and Christchurch Mansion in Ipswich.
+In the 18th century, Suffolk saw a surge in new architectural ideas.
+Many architects started making leaps forward in developing the ‘traditional’ timber frame construction style, incorporating new materials in innovative ways.
+New styles birth new buildings, and this development gave Suffolk some extremely unique and beautiful beings, including the town hall in Ipswich and Christchurch Mansion in Ipswich.

-There are architects practising in Suffolk today who continue to design beautiful new homes for residents of the region, including our colleagues here at Whitworth.
+While these architects of history were all wonderful in their own right, there are still architects working in Suffolk today who continue to design beautiful new homes for residents of the region, including our colleagues here at Whitworth.

-While not born in Suffolk, architect Norman Foster has designed buildings in Suffolk.
+Modern Suffolk architecture stands tall with the older buildings, and does not pale in comparison, thanks to a number of modern architects, such as Norman Foster, who was not born in Suffolk but has designed a number of buildings there.
 Foster is responsible for the Sainsbury Centre for Visual Arts at the University of East Anglia in Norwich, and the iconic glass-walled Willis Faber & Dumas Headquarters in Ipswich.

-The Suffolk architects of today continue to produce some of the most interesting and innovative work in the UK, and their contributions to the region’s architectural heritage (including work on historical buildings) are invaluable.
-Thanks to their efforts, Suffolk is home to some of the most beautiful and unique buildings in the country.
+Today, Suffolk architects continue to produce some of the most intricate, intriguing, and innovative work in the UK, giving life and legacy to the region’s architectural heritage (including work on historical buildings).
+Thanks to their efforts, Suffolk stands proud of its unique and beautiful buildings, rivalling those across the entire country.